 In this performance workshop we reconstruct faded origins of Schenker’s interpretive practice to pursue a synthesis of interpretive and physiological concerns relevant to the artist’s work.
 Applying theory and techniques from field research in progress, we depart from an established school of contemporary thought that frames the art of performance, rather narrowly, as an “analytical communication.”
-Less interested in a prescriptive link between analysis with performance than in the outer limits of their metaphoric resonances, we explore how the work’s tonal structures may serve, literally behind the scenes, as “catalysts” and “oracles” of the creative process: as igniters of the imagination, amplifiers of the expressive range, guidelines for fingerings and arm motions, and as reliable “litmus tests” for the coherent conveyance of musical effects as intended.
+More interested in the distant resonances of analysis and performance than any “correspondences,” we explore how the work’s subsurface structures serve as catalysts and oracles in the pianist’s creative process: as igniters of the imagination, amplifiers of the expressive range, guidelines for fingerings and arm motions, and reliable “litmus tests” for the coherent transmission of intended musical effects.

 Workshop participants normally have at least two years of formal harmony training.
-Basic skills in thoroughbass realization would also come helpful, but no expertise in Schenker’s analytical technique is expected of the audience or the performing student.
-Drawing inspiration from fragmentarily documented “conservatory Schenker” practices of historic import, we call forth his analytical metaphors and eloquent notation with minimal recourse to terminology, and only as warranted by the musical circumstances.
+Basic skills in thoroughbass realization would also come helpful, but no expertise in Schenker’s analytical technique is expected.
+Drawing inspiration from his own fragmentarily documented studio practice, we call forth his analytical metaphors and eloquent notation with minimal recourse to terminology, and only as warranted by the musical circumstances.
 In line with Schenker’s explicit pedagogic guidelines (Free Composition ¶49) we investigate interpretive ideas aurally, kinesthetically, and visually, alternating between the instrument and video-projected graphic analysis, some of it notated live from the piano bench on a digital tablet.

 A technical summary is available on request.

-With the Schenkerian diminution and reduction as primary tools of pianistic work, in these sessions we consider how a confident grasp of the Etudes’ harmonic-contrapuntal structure blurs the distinction between the “interpretive” and the “technical,” revealing a convergence of tonal design and ergonomic motion that helps dismantle persistent difficulties, occasionally with the surprising facility of a slip-knot.
-Taking Schenker’s Saint Augustinian precept at its word—“always the same but in a different way”—we articulate both the deeper tonal plot of each Etude and unifying principles for the uncountable variety of free pianistic movement.
-The seminar is based on pre-publication material.
+During these sessions we consider how a confident grasp of the Etudes’ harmonic-contrapuntal structure blurs (but does not entirely eradicate) the distinction between the “interpretive” and the “technical.”
+With the Schenkerian diminution and reduction as primary tools of pianistic work, we reveal convergences of tonal design and ergonomic motion that help dismantle persistent difficulties, occasionally with the surprising facility of a slip-knot.
+Revisiting Schenker’s Saint Augustinian adage about free composition—“always the same but in a different way”—we explore universal principles unifying the uncountable variety of free pianistic motion.